 Special Education Administrative Secretary

 Macarena was born and raised in Santiago, Chile, where she got her formal education and her B.S in Marketing and Advertising.
-She enjoys family life, basketbal, friends, nature, the beach, a good book, music and Flamenco dance.
+She enjoys family life, basketball, friends, nature, the beach, a good book, music, and Flamenco dance.

-She has been working with children for the last 10 years at her church’s Children Ministry Program, as a teacher and volunteer coordinator.
+She has been working with children for the last ten years at her church’s Children Ministry Program, as a teacher and volunteer coordinator.

 Carol Butler moved from Vermont to California when she was a young child.
 She grew up in Carlsbad and graduated for Carlsbad High School.
 She attended California State University, Chico and earned her Bachelor’s Degree in Liberal Studies.
 She attended a teacher preparation program and received her Professional Clear Multiple Subject Credential.
 She also attended Montessori Center for Teacher Education in San Diego and earned her Montessori Early Childhood Teaching Credential.

 Ms. Butler has been with Bella Mente since their opening in 2013 and has more than 20 years teaching experience.
 She has taught grades K-6 in both public and private schools.
 She is part of the Administration team as a Lead Teacher and Mentor Teacher, guiding new teachers through their first years of teaching.
 Carol also teaches at the Montessori Center for Teacher Education in San Diego, training new Montessori teachers.

 Carol owns her own business where she writes and develops works for her and other teachers to use in their classrooms.
 When not teaching, she loves spending time with her two adult daughters and her fur children, Shadow and Ruby.
 She also likes to travel, enjoy the outdoors, read books and watch movies.